-The Dietetic Credentialing Council’s (DCC) primary function is to provide strategic advice and make recommendations on credentialing and regulation to the DAA Board on the Accredited Practising Dietitian (APD) program.
-The APD program is a credentialing program for dietitians managed by DAA and adheres to the Standards set by the National Alliance of Self Regulating Health Professions (NASRHP).
+The Accredited Practising Dietitian (APD) program is the credentialing program for dietitians managed by DAA and adheres to the Standards set by the National Alliance of Self Regulating Health Professions (NASRHP).

 Some functions of the DCC include:

-- To consult with key stakeholders, including government agencies, the Board, members and consumers on matters relating to credentialing and self-regulation.
+- To consult with key stakeholders, including APD and DAA members, the Board, DAA committees, the Australian Dietetics Council (ADC), consumers and government agencies on matters relating to credentialing and self regulation.

 Composition of the DCC